m516/SnakeApp/README.md

 # SnakeApp
-An application that allows users to program a snake and compete against other snakes on the web
+An Eclipse project written in Java that allows users to program a snake and compete against other snakes on the web